- 1 Troubleshooting

 How can I pause playback so I can edit there?

-Note that except for Scrub or Seek playback, using SPACE or the yellow Stop button to stop will leave the editing cursor where playback started - probably not what you want.
+Note that except for Scrub or Seek playback, using Space or the Stop button to stop will leave the editing cursor where playback started - probably not what you want.

 You do not always have to stop paused playback yourself.
 If you have a selection region, you can still access many menu items when paused and Audacity will stop playback so as to apply your change to that region.
-If there is no selection region, Audacity will by default stop playback and automatically select the entire project to act on.
-If this automatic selection is turned off in Tracks Preferences, actions requiring a selection will remain greyed out until you make a selection, which you can do while still paused.
+If there is no selection region, Audacity will stop playback but will warn you that no audio is selected to act on.

 There are many other alternative workflows, depending on your purpose.
 Here are two examples:

-- Instead of stopping at each edit point, keep playing and use CTRL + M ( COMMAND + . on Mac ) to add a label when you hear each point of interest.
+- Instead of stopping at each edit point, keep playing and use Ctrl + M ( ⌘ + . on Mac ) to add a label when you hear each point of interest.
 After stopping, click in any label to set the cursor there for editing.

 You can change any of the above shortcuts in Keyboard Preferences.